 You can report side effects to FDA at 1-800-FDA-1088 (1-800-332-1088) or online.

 - Store Trizivir at 59°F to 86°F (15°C to 30°C).

-- Safely throw away Trizivir that is no longer needed or expired (out of date).
+- Throw away Trizivir that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep Trizivir and all medicines out of reach of children.